COVID-19 pandemic in Hungary: Government response

 On 7 March 2020, national ceremonies marking the anniversary of the Hungarian Revolution on 15 March 2020 were cancelled.
 Other cities and towns made similar decisions.
 A job fair planned to be held between 18 and 19 March at the University of Technology and Economics was also postponed.

-The frequency of disinfection on Budapest public transport vehicles has increased, and the rule about using only the first door for boarding has been suspended, to decrease crowding.
+The frequency of disinfection on Budapest public transport vehicles increased, and the rule about using only the first door for boarding was suspended to decrease crowding.
 On 13 March 2020, similar rules regarding getting on public transport were introduced in Miskolc as well.

-The National Ambulance Service has provided more ambulances across the country to make easier the handling of increasing patients.
+The National Ambulance Service provided more ambulances across the country to make easier the handling of increasing patients.
 145 beds were freed for this cause in Saint Ladislaus Hospital, belonging to South Pest Central Hospital.
 Their capacity is now 81 rooms with 189 beds.
-If these fill up, other hospitals, capable of handling this type of situation, will also be used for quarantine locations elsewhere in the country.
-Since 8 March visiting someone in a hospital or in any social institution which provides long-term stay has been prohibited.
-Budapest Zoo and Botanical Garden as well as every thermal bath will remain closed from 16 March.
+If these filled up, other hospitals capable of handling this type of situation, would also be used for quarantine locations elsewhere in the country.
+On 8 March, visiting someone in a hospital or in any social institution providing a long-term stay was prohibited.
+Budapest Zoo and Botanical Garden as well as every thermal bath would remain closed from 16 March.
 Starting with the same day, BuBi may be used for 100 HUF.

-On 17 March, the Surgeon General announced that the National Safety Laboratory of National Health Security Center had successfully isolated COVID-19 from a Hungarian patient's sample, which it could use for researching vaccines from a Hungarian patient's sample, to be used for the researches and production of new vaccine in Hungary.
+On 17 March, the Surgeon General announced that the National Safety Laboratory of National Health Security Centre had successfully isolated COVID-19 from a Hungarian patient's sample, which it could use for researching vaccines from a Hungarian patient's sample, to be used for the researches and production of new vaccine in Hungary.
 A consortium founded by Immunology Department at Faculty of Sciences of Eötvös Loránd University, Biological Institute at Science Faculty of University of Pécs, Richter Gedeon and ImmunoGenes is involved in international biotechnological developments.
 Imre Kacskovics, leader of Immunology Department of ELTE said, product currently under preparation at the first phase it won't be a vaccine, it provides only passive immunity, but it won't be able to prepare the body to fight against virus.
-Some days after the successful isolation Bioinformatic Research Team of Szentágothay János Research Center at University of Pécs and the virologist experts of the university found the genome of new SARS-CoV-2 human coronavirus available in Hungary.
+Some days after the successful isolation Bioinformatic Research Team of Szentágothay János Research Centre at University of Pécs and the virologist experts of the university found the genome of new SARS-CoV-2 human coronavirus available in Hungary.